yutriz/rextr/README.md

 use --help option to check more

 ## Todo
-1. auto non-english encoding coversion
+1. auto non-english encoding conversion
 2. supports of other types of pointer

 ## WORKING